 Step 3 - Install a New Halogen Light Bulb

-Follow manufacturer’s recommendations on the type of halogen light bulb rating to use for your lighting fixture.
+Follow the manufacturer’s recommendations on the type of halogen light bulb rating to use for your lighting fixture.
 Use cloth gloves when handling new halogen light bulbs.
 Our hands contain oils that can be transferred to bulb surfaces which when heated produces a dark stain.

 When putting new light bulbs in, screw the replacement bulbs in a clockwise fashion into the fixtures until they stop.
 Then check to see that the fitting is tight and secure.
 Make sure to use a cloth rag or glove for this purpose.
 When installing new light bulbs, make sure they are at room temperature.
 There is a risk of an explosion once the switch is turned on if you install a halogen light bulb that is too cold to the touch.